leeunsu/flowers_superpowers/_posts/2020-05-01-craigslist-redesign.md

 # Intro/Wireframing

 The objective of this project was to create a more user-friendly and approachable homepage experience for Craigslist.
 When first doing my research, I found that the categories being front and center of the homepage was refreshing and practical, and wanted to retain that element.
-However, the search bar felt a little too tucked into the corner for a site where the search function holds a lot of significance.
-This made it difficult to discern how the elements on either side of the sidebar was being prioritized.
-I also noticed, when making a new listing, the current UX shuffled through 5 pages — I wanted this to be 1.
+However, the search bar felt a little too tucked into the corner for a site where the search function held a lot of significance.
+This made it difficult to discern how the elements on either side of the sidebar were being prioritized.
+I also noticed, when making a new listing, the current UX shuffled through 5 pages — I wanted to narrow this down to 1.
 I set off with these in mind:

-* Bring the search bar front and center; keep this input field active when first entering the site.
+* Bring the search bar into the spotlight; keep this input field active when first entering the site.
 * Make a space for each category so that it is easier for the community to engage with what they are most interested in.
 * Create a more intuitive user flow for listing a new post (try to make it single-page).